Conversations with an Artist: Nico van Dongen

 What’s the most indispensable item in your studio?

 During the winter months, the low southern sun creates magical light.
-I work with this unique natural light to illuminate my subjects.
+I work with this unique natural light to illuminate my subjects in the tulip and veggie series.

 Do you collect anything?